-- Use a SPF of at least 30 to protect their skin.
+- Apply sunscreen that has a SPF of at least 30 to protect their skin.

 Apply and then reapply sunscreen.
 Put more sunscreen on your child about every 3 hours or sooner when there is prolonged activity in the water.

 Stay inside or in the shade during peak hours.
 Avoid activities during peak sunshine hours (10 a.m. – 4 p.m.) when possible.
 Seek shade if your shadow is shorter than you are.